 The City of Moreland is served by Citylink, the Western Ring Road, Sydney Road, Bell Street, Brunswick Road, Pascoe Vale Road, the Craigieburn and Upfield railway lines and various tram lines.

 European settlement dates from the 1830s, with land used mainly for grazing.
 Population was minimal until the 1850s, with development initially in the southern suburbs of Brunswick and Coburg.
 Residential growth took place from the 1880s into the early 1900s, aided by industrial growth and the opening of the railway line and tramlines.
 By the post-war period, development was focused mainly in the northern suburbs.
-The population of the City declined slightly during the early 1990s, falling from about 133,000 in 1991 to about 130,000 in 1996.
-The population then increased gradually, rising to about 146,000 in 2011.
-Recent growth has largely been from new housing developments in Gowanbrae and on the former Pentridge Prison site in Coburg, and to a lesser extent from urban renewal in Brunswick and Brunswick East.
+The population increased steadily from the mid 1990s, largely from new housing developments in Gowanbrae, redevelopment of the former Pentridge Prison site in Coburg, and urban renewal in Brunswick and Brunswick East.
 Population growth is expected to continue.

-The original inhabitants of the Moreland area were the Wurundjeri Aboriginal people.
+The original inhabitants of the City of Moreland were the Wurundjeri Aboriginal people.